christiskatsouris/ivxPredictive/README.md

 ### 1950's

 - Anderson, T. W. (1959).
 On asymptotic distributions of estimates of parameters of stochastic difference equations.
 The Annals of Mathematical Statistics, 676-687.
+- Cramér, H. (1951).
+A contribution to the theory of stochastic processes.
+In Proceedings of the Second Berkeley Symposium on Mathematical Statistics and Probability (Vol. 2, pp. 329-340).
+University of California Press.
 - Mann, H. B., & Wald, A. (1943).
 On the statistical treatment of linear stochastic difference equations.
 Econometrica, Journal of the Econometric Society, 173-220.
 - White, J. S. (1959).
 The limiting distribution of the serial correlation coefficient in the explosive case II.
 The Annals of Mathematical Statistics, 831-834.
 - White, J. S. (1958).
 The limiting distribution of the serial correlation coefficient in the explosive case.
 The Annals of Mathematical Statistics, 1188-1197.